ika-rwth-aachen/agent-model-integration/README.md

 ## Getting Started

+The overall architecture is designed to package the model as an FMU capable of transferring data via OSI.
+Thus, the model can be either directly downloaded as provided FMU file or alternatively built from source.

 ### Download Artifact
-We provide a [GitHub Action](./github/workflows/build.yml) that directly builds and the agent model in a FMU package within a CI workflow.
-You can download all released FMU's [here](https://github.com/ika-rwth-aachen/agent-model-integration/releases/).
+We provide a [GitHub Action](./github/workflows/build.yml) that directly builds the agent model in an FMU package within a GitHub CI workflow.
+You can download all released FMU packages of the agent model [here](https://github.com/ika-rwth-aachen/agent-model-integration/releases/).

 ### Build from Source
 Alternatively, the following steps describe how you can build the resulting `ikaAgentModel.fmu` package own your own from source.

 #### Requirements

-**We recommend to use Ubuntu 20.04 or higher and at least CMake version 3.5**
+**We recommend to use Ubuntu 20.04 or higher and at least CMake version 3.5!**

 Before starting the build process, the repository submodules need to be downloaded:
 ```